-- go to M2 Medicare levy surcharge - return to main menu Individual tax return instructions - go back to Private health insurance policy details
+- Go to question M2 Medicare levy surcharge. - Return to main menu Individual tax return instructions. - Go back to Adjustments from the supplementary section of your tax return..

-M2 - Medicare levy surcharge 2012
+M2 - Medicare levy surcharge (MLS) 2014

 Complete compulsory question M2 to determine whether you may have to pay the Medicare levy surcharge.